diegossl/serverless-aws/README.md

 # Serverless AWS

-This API aims to save, consult, delete and update an employee.
+This API has the function of saving, consulting, deleting and updating an employee.

 ## Technologies used